Griefberg/Griefberg.github.io/_posts/2018-01-06-how-to-calculate-ltv-cohorts.markdown

 ![5Y Predicted values]({{ "/assets/images/how-to-calculate-ltv-cohorts/five_years_values.png" | absolute_url }})

 ## LTV calculation
 Finally we're ready to calculate LTV.
-We just sum predicted AGMPU multiplied by retention rate and divided by discount rate for every cohort life period (in my case 5 years).
+We just sum predicted AGMPU multiplied by retention rate and divided by discount rate for every cohort's life period (in my case 5 years).
 As a result I got that an average user from my dataset brings **$40,06** of lifetime profit to the company.

 How you can use this result?